sronilsson/simba/docs/validation_tutorial.md

 5. Click on `Run Model`.

-6. Once, it is completed, it should print *Predictions generated.*, now you can click on `Generate plot`.
+6. Once, it is completed, it should print *"Predictions generated."*, now you can click on `Generate plot`.
 A graph window and a frame window will pop up.

 - `Graph window`: model prediction probability versus frame numbers will be plot.
 The graph is interactive, click on the graph and the frame window will display the selected frames.